 But as Beverly would learn, there was more to Dr. Campbell than just a relaxing atmosphere.

 “He is a very helpful person,” Beverly says.
 “He listens and is informative — he will tell you exactly what he is going to do, even when during the vein treatment, he walks you through the whole process.
 He is a very caring and sensitive person.”

 Dr. Campbell took the time to listen to Beverly’s concerns.
 Initially, she was nervous because she wasn’t sure what to expect.
 But the way Dr. Campbell deals with his patients is intentional — he wants you to feel comfortable with him and his practice, and he is willing to spend any amount of time that is necessary to do so.

 To Beverly, Dr. Campbell is a perfect symbol for why she prefers Tennessee.
 “In New York, it was always dreary and cold.
 Tennessee is warm, sunny and peaceful.”

 As he does with all of his patients, Dr. Campbell thoroughly reviewed Beverly’s medical history to get a clear idea of what they were dealing with.
 He wasn’t sure about the best way to address her conditions.
 Once again dealing with the ulcer pain, Beverly still wasn’t sure if she would find someone who could help her.
 But the night after the consultation, Beverly got a call from Dr. Campbell’s office.

-Tennessee Vein Center is located in the Alcoa and Loudon areas.
+Tennessee Vein Center is located in the Alcoa areas.
 It is operated by Dr. Keith Campbell, who emphasizes establishing close relationships with their patients.
 Dr. Campbell grew up in East Tennessee and decided to practice medicine in his community.
 Tennessee Vein Center opened in 2010 and has been providing patients with cutting-edge treatment and care ever since.
 You can reach Tennessee Vein Center at (865) 233-5858 or by filling out an online contact form.